defuse-protocol/docs/market-makers/README.md

 To start market making, you are required to perform _bridging_ and _quoting_.

-### Bridging
+### Passive Deposit/Withdrawal Service

-In order to deposit and withdraw liquidity, market makers need to bridge funds yourself or do it via one of the distribution channels (e.g.[ https://apps.near-intents.org](https://apps.near-intents.org/)) .
+In order to deposit and withdraw liquidity, market makers need to send funds themselves or do it via one of the distribution channels (e.g.[ https://apps.near-intents.org](https://apps.near-intents.org/)) .

-To bridge yourself, you need to get familiar with [PoA bridge API ](poa-bridge-api.md)for deposits and with specific bridge (PoA, Omni or HOT) API for withdrawals.
+To send the liqudity, please get familiar with [Passive Deposit/Withdrawal Service ](passive-deposit-withdrawal-service.md)for deposits and with specific bridge (PoA, Omni or HOT) API for withdrawals.
 More information on that and an SDK will be come soon.

 ### Quoting